erquhart/jekyll-portfolio/_posts/2016-12-27-blog-converted-to-css-grid-layout.markdown

 .post > p, .post > iframe, .post > .highlight {
     /* Sets my blog content to span the last 3 columns (using > p instead of a class to make my life easy with markdown) */

     width: 100%;
     grid-column: 3 / span 3;
 }

 aside {
-    /* Sets asides to start at the first column line and span 2 columns */
+    /* Sets asides to start at the first column line and spans the aside 2 columns */
     grid-column: span 2;
 }

 {% endhighlight %}